tchughesiv/oci-uid-hook/README.md

 ### Hook engages IF -

- - the specified 'uid' is different than the User defined in the image
+ - the specified 'uid' is different than the "User" defined in the image

  AND